 |Dublin Institute of Technology||Ireland||Semester & Academic Year||Stillman School of Business|

-- Understand Tuition and Financial Aid: Seton Hall University tuition and financial aid does transfer over with Exchange Programs.
-Click here to learn more in our Money Matters hub.
+- Understand Tuition and Financial Aid: Seton Hall tuition, scholarships and financial aid does transfer over with Exchange Programs.
+Click here to learn more.

-Applications for all Exchange Programs are approved on a first come, first serve basis.
-A minimum GPA of 2.5 required and students cannot be on disciplinary probation level II or higher at the time of departure.
+Applications for all Exchange Programs are approved on a first come, first serve basis and space is limited.
+To be approved by Seton Hall to go abroad, a minimum GPA of 3.0 is required and students cannot be on disciplinary probation level II or higher at the time of departure.

-All the following is what's required in your online application within the Study Abroad Portal:
+Here's what is required in your application within the Study Abroad Portal: